chiara-phillips/chiara-phillips.github.io/_posts/2025-04-12-plankton-map.md

 # Results
-I created the final map by using exporting a Zarr file over my area of interest and time period from the Copernicus Marine Data Store using their Python API.
+I created the final map after exporting a Zarr file over my area of interest and time period from the Copernicus Marine Data Store using their Python API.
 I created a script to analyze the chlorophyll-a concentration of each 10-degree section of the North Atlantic Ocean, and exported each daily concentration as a map to style in QGIS.

 In QGIS, I styled 1 raster and copy/pasted the style to the rest of my rasters and used the Globe Builder plugin to create a single layout.
 From there, I used the Python console to automate the export each raster within my layout.